-The National Oceanic and Atmospheric Administration (NOAA) estimates the 2021 Atlantic hurricane season, with the third-highest number of storms on record, to have caused about $70 billion in damages in the United States.
-Damages from Hurricane Ida alone, which made landfall in Louisiana as a Category 4 storm in August, are estimated to exceed the costs from all the hurricanes in the 2020 season combined.
+The National Oceanic and Atmospheric Administration (NOAA) estimates the 2022 Atlantic hurricane season, with a slightly above-average number of storms, to have caused over $115 billion in damage in the United States.
+Damages from Hurricane Ian alone, which made landfall in Southwest Florida as a powerful Category 5 storm in September, account for over $110 billion making it the third-costliest tropical cyclone on record.

 Hurricanes are causing more damage and rapidly becoming more costly every year.
 Considering the wind and water damage that hurricanes can cause, taking some basic steps to prepare in advance can help companies minimize the property damage and business disruptions these events can create.

 Take protective measures across your commercial property

 There are many proactive steps you can take before hurricane season to reduce the potential for property damage.
 Have storm shutters or plywood on hand to protect doors and windows.
 Remove tree branches, loose debris, or other items around your facility that could cause damage.
 Decide how you can secure or store outdoor items that could become a hazard in high winds.
 Consult with professional engineers to reinforce fencing, signage, or other structures against damage from wind and rising water.

 You should also consider how to protect assets inside your facility in case the structure is damaged.
 For example, plan where you can move high-value electronics, uninterruptable power supply (UPS) units, and other sensitive equipment so they are as far away from outside walls and as high off the ground as possible.
 Set up processes and designate individuals to be responsible for powering down non-critical equipment, such as monitors or other non-essential devices, prior to your facility being cleared in advance of a storm.
 You may want to consider working with a disaster recovery company to help make sure there are no missing elements in your storm preparation plans.

 Back up critical information and documents